Bet on every NFL Week 16 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 16: Best betting apps, promos, sites for Seahawks-Rams, Bears-Packers
+How, where to bet on NFL Week 16: Best betting apps, promos, sites for Bears-Packers, Commanders-Eagles

-Here's how to bet on the Week 16 NFL schedule, including Commanders vs. Eagles and Lions vs. Steelers
+Here's how to bet on the Week 16 NFL schedule, including Panthers vs. Buccaneers and Lions vs. Steelers

-The Week 16 NFL schedule begins with a crucial Thursday Night Football showdown between the Seattle Seahawks and Los Angeles Rams.
-Those teams are tied for first place in the NFC West and the NFC, with the Rams listed as 1.5-point road favorites in the Week 16 NFL odds.
-There are a pair of games on Saturday, as the Commanders (+6) face the Eagles, and the Bears (+1.5) host the Packers.
-On Sunday, matchups like Panthers (+2.5) vs. Buccaneers, Broncos (-3) vs. Jaguars, Lions (-7) vs. Steelers and Ravens (-2.5) vs. Patriots headline the slate.
-The week concludes with Colts (+3) vs. 49ers on Monday Night Football as 44-year-old quarterback Philip Rivers gets set for his second start.
+The Week 16 NFL schedule continues with a pair of games on Saturday, as the Commanders (+7) face the Eagles, and the Bears (-1.5) host the Packers.
+On Sunday, matchups like Panthers (+3) vs. Buccaneers, Broncos (-3.5) vs. Jaguars, Lions (-7) vs. Steelers and Ravens (-3) vs. Patriots headline the slate.
+The week concludes with Colts (+5.5) vs. 49ers on Monday Night Football as 44-year-old quarterback Philip Rivers gets set for his second start.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 16 can read more below, along with picks for some of the biggest games.